 I slept pretty well despite all the highway noise, as well as that from a nearby dog farm?
 Seriously, it sounded like a hundred dogs barking all at once.
 It was nice to have a long-drop to use at the trailhead in the early morning.
-It gave me a fresh start to the day…it’s the little things.
+It gave me a fresh start to the day…it’s the little things, you know?
 I was off early, first to sign in at the register.
 I noted that around 10 to 15 AZT hikers had signed in each of the preceding days.
 That’s a whole lot more than when I hiked the trail.
 I wondered if I’d catch up to any from the previous day.
 I began winding my way along the familiar trail, enjoying views of the everlasting and prominent rim and the Mazatzals range stretching towards the south.
-The essence of the Mogollon Rim trail is represented best by this section of trail…or at least in my opinion.
+The essence of the Mogollon Rim Trail is represented best by this section of trail…or at least in my opinion.

 It warmed up quickly this day.
 I was in my full sun attire by 8 am.
 The trail alternated between sparse juniper / manzanita habitats to more mature ponderosa pine forests.
 Fires have created a mosaic of successional landscapes.
 Here at the base of the Rim, a hiker enjoys the ins and outs of many a side canyon, each with its promise of a flowing creek.
 I passed by several in the morning, holding out for my lunch break at the East Verde.
 This creek marked the divergence of the AZT and Highline Trail.
 They share the western 18 miles.
-I had met 3 AZT sections hikers during this time but failed to catch up with a woman I’d first met in Monson ME.
+I’d met 3 AZT section hikers during this time but failed to catch up with a woman I’d first met in Monson ME.
 She was my shuttle driver at Shaw’s Hostel on the AT and later I met her again at the kick-off party for the Florida Trail in January.
-I knew she was hiking the AZT now and just missed coinciding with her by half a day.
+I knew she was hiking the AZT and just missed coinciding with her by half a day.
 Until next time Nugs.

 A number of people meandered by as I ate my lunch, day hikers coming from a nearby car park.
 Once I hit the eastern part of the Highline trail, I didn’t expect to see too many others.
 The trail continued its meandering along the base of the rim (it does so for 57 miles), and I continued to enjoy well-built tread and constant markers.

-As I walked along the rocky 2-track sections at the end of the day, I detested the idea of running on such tread.
+As I walked along the rocky 2-track at the end of the day, I detested the idea of running on such tread.
 Another thing to watch out for were pieces of rebar sticking up from the ground.
 They originally held wood steps and water bars in place but as the wood rotted or burned away, these rebar daggers were all that remained…yikes!
 No long-distance trail running on the Highline Trail for me, thank you.